brillout/goldpage/docs/readme.template.md

 ## !VAR WHY_SSR_COIN

-`ssr-coin` is about making SSR as easy as possible yet entirely flexible.
+`ssr-coin` is about making SSR as easy as possible without taking away your freedom.

 **Freedom** :dove:

-It takes care of SSR and SSR only: the rest of your stack is entirely up to you and you can use:
+`ssr-coin` takes care of SSR and SSR only: the rest of your stack is entirely up to you and you can use:
-- Any view libray: React, Vue, React Native Web, etc.
+- Any view libray: React, Vue, React Native Web, ...
-- Any server framework: Express, Koa, Hapi, etc.
+- Any server framework: Express, Koa, Hapi, ...
-- Any language: ES7, TypeScript, PostCSS, etc.
+- Any language: ES7, TypeScript, PostCSS, ...
-- Any provider: Redux, GraphQL Apollo, Relay, etc.
+- Any provider: Redux, GraphQL Apollo, Relay, ...
-- Any process manager: Docker, systemd, PM2, etc.
+- Any process manager: Docker, systemd, PM2, ...

 **Easy** :sparkles: